TimHasenbein/Haplofun/README.md

 > [!NOTE]
 > The public server enforces a 500 kb VCF file size limit (< 1,000 variants and < 1,000 samples recommended).
-> Initial page load may take a while, as the server spins up and loads all required packages and dependencies.
+> Furthermore, the initial page load may take a while, as the server spins up and loads all required packages and dependencies.
 ---

 ## Content